A balance between pests and beneficial insects is the best basis for a successful rose pest control

 A rose pest control program starts with planting a rose at the proper site.
 Location means everything to the health of a rose and if a rose is not healthy, she is prone to every sort of garden pests.

-Choosing the right site, proper feeding and rose care maintenance are fundamental requirements for the health of your plants.
+Choosing the right site, proper feeding and rose care maintenance are fundamental requirements for the health of the plants.

-Neem oil and dormant oils are permanently present in my garden pharmacy.
-As they are not chemical but botanical insecticides, they are short-lived and must be used more frequently to get adequate results.
+Neem oil and dormant oils are permanently present in my garden pharmacy, as they are not chemical but botanical insecticides.
+They are short-lived agents and must be used more frequently to get adequate results.

 Insecticidal soaps kill soft-bodied pests such as whiteflies, aphids and spider mites.
 These oils are of organic origin and are nontoxic to humans.
-I use insecticidal soaps on infested plants as well as for prevention once a month.
+I use insecticidal soaps on infested plants as well as for prevention.
 Apply the oil in the evening and not in the sun.
 Otherwise, the leaves could burn.

 My preferred product: Rose Pharm Organic Insecticidal Soap

-For those rose gardeners who don’t have the time to control their plants daily, chemical pesticide may be the best choice.
-I recommend spraying your roses following a routine program each year.
+For those rose gardeners who don’t have steady nerves, time and muse to control their plants daily, a chemical pesticide may be the best choice.
+I recommend spraying roses following a regular program each year.
 (A single spray in mid-May, mid-June and early September)

 Recommended Product: Bayer Garden Multirose Concentrate 2.
 It is a combined insecticide and systemic fungicide.

-Spraying pesticides may not be everybody’s preferred pest and disease control method, and if you use chemical pesticides use them carefully.
+Spraying pesticides may not be everybody’s preferred pest and disease control method.
+If you use chemical pesticides use them carefully.

 Read the label first: Follow the instructions and protect your skin.
 Use a dust mask while spraying